openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ### Code of Conduct Team (CoC Team)

-The Cross Project Council (CPC) delegates enforcement of the code of conduct to the Code of Conduct Team (CoC Team).
+The Cross Project Council (CPC) delegates enforcement of the code of conduct to the Code of Conduct Team (CoC Team) through the [CoC Team Charter][].

-The structure of the CoC Team and the process by which its members are chosen are described in the [CoC Team processes][].
+The structure of the CoC Team and how its members are elected are described in the [CoC Team Charter][].

 The current composition of the CoC Team is available in the [code of conduct][CoC] itself along with means to contact by email the whole CoC Team and each of its members individually.